jozeflacko/typescript-demo-with-revealing-module-pattern/README.md

 This is a very simple app using Revealing module pattent with TypeScript and JQuery

-Demo is an demonstration of how easily could be Typescript added into already existing.
+Demo is a demonstration of how easily could be Typescript added into already existing.

 - In the demo I am adding all modules/classes into on main object called app
 - After build all Typescript files are transpiled into JavaScript files (Es5) and created